We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Having successfully advised and represented families throughout Rhondda Cynon Taff and Bridgend for more than three decades, we have a really strong connection to our local community.
 Most of our team were born and bred in the Rhondda Cynon Taff area, so we are truly committed to doing the very best for each of our clients.

-We want you to be totally at ease when getting in touch with our team.
+We want you to be totally at ease when getting in touch with one of our cancer misdiagnosis solicitors.
 We are people just like you and aim to provide a friendly, approachable service.
 We will be happy to answer any questions you have clearly and honestly, without unnecessary legal jargon.

 At every stage of your claim, you will have the personal support of one of our trained legal experts.
 They will be available by phone and email at all times, so whenever you need a question answered or an update on progress, you’ll be able to get hold of someone who knows you and your situation.

 Going to court isn’t something anyone wants – fortunately many medical negligence claims can be settled out of court.
-This can get you compensation faster, as well as saving on legal fees and avoiding any unnecessary stress.
+This can get you compensation for a cancer misdiagnosis faster, as well as saving on legal fees and avoiding any unnecessary stress.
 However, in some cases court proceedings may be the best option, in which case we ensure you have the best possible representation.

 Speak to us about starting a claim for cancer misdiagnosis compensation today

-For a friendly, informal discussion about whether you or a loved one may be entitled to compensation for misdiagnosis of cancer, please contact your local Devonalds team in Bridgend, Pontypridd, Talbot Green, Tonypandy, Treorchy or Tylorstown.
+For a friendly, informal discussion about whether you or a loved one may be entitled to compensation for misdiagnosis of cancer, please contact one of our cancer claims solicitors in Bridgend, Pontypridd, Talbot Green, Tonypandy, Treorchy or Tylorstown.

 How claiming compensation cancer misdiagnosis works